Dyno Nobel Moranbah N2O Abatement Project

 Project Information:

-The Dyno Nobel Moranbah N2O Abatement Project (ERF171724) is an industrial emissions reduction project located at the Dyno Nobel ammonium nitrate facility, approximately 4.5km north-west of the town of Moranbah in Central Queensland.
-Registered in March 2022, the project operates within the Bowen Basin, a region heavily characterized by coal mining operations and cattle grazing.
-The facility sits in a semi-arid to sub-tropical climate zone, receiving an average annual rainfall of approximately 600mm, primarily during the summer months.
-The local terrain typically features cracking clay soils (vertosols) common to the Brigalow Belt, alongside areas of sandy loam.
+Dyno Nobel Moranbah N2O Abatement Project is an industrial and commercial emissions reduction project located at the Dyno Nobel ammonium nitrate manufacturing facility, approximately 4.5km north-west of the town of Moranbah in Queensland's Bowen Basin.
+Registered in March 2022, the project takes place on a 280-hectare site.
+The surrounding regional land use is heavily dominated by metallurgical coal mining operations as well as rural cattle grazing.
+The local Moranbah environment experiences a semi-arid, dry tropical rainfall pattern and is characterised by deep heavy clay soils, such as Brigalow cracking clays.